 We already have a Google Tag Manager on our website, but can't give you access

-- Download the .json file you received from the technical onboarding specialist or Customer Success Manager.
+- Download the .json file you received from the technical onboarding specialist or Partner Success Manager.

 After that, follow these easy steps: